iter-tools/iter-tools/README.md

 - **null/undefined are empty iterables**: iter-tools methods treat both null and undefined as empty iterables.
 This allows you to write transforms on array-ish data without first needing to check whether the array exists.

 - **Multiple iteration**: iter-tools transforms (as of v7.0.0) can be evluated multiple times if the source iterator can be.
 Not all iterables can be evaluated multiple times though: generator functions, notably, cannot be.
 Arrays, Maps, and Sets (and null/undefined) always can be.
-All functions returning iterables (range, cycle for example), are designed to be iterated multiple times.
+All iter-tools functions returning iterables (range, cycle for example), are designed to be iterated multiple times.

 - **Iterator closing**: The iterator protocol specifies a `return()` method, which can be used to prematurely terminate iteration.
 If iteration is terminated by code external to the iterator, the iterator's return method gives it a chance to clean up, releasing any resources which it requested in order to do its iteration.
 Resources might include file handles, network sockets, or event handlers, for example.
 This behavior makes iter-tools the only library known to the authors which is entirely safe for working with these kinds of iterators.